 Doug says he's never seen so many crab traps in the water, thinking the additional recreational input has something to do with it.
 He still averages a half pound to three pounds per trap.
 That really hasn't changed over the years, he said.

 When I asked Doug about bait, he said he has a deal with a local fish house for grouper heads.
 “If there's time I put the heads in a mesh sack, but we'll just throw them in the trap as well.
 Once the cold fronts start coming we're working pretty fast.
 After a good cold front you can go from a 200-pound average to 450 pounds.
 The crabs move at night, and the cold fronts stir the water up adding to the time that the crabs are moving about.
 The fronts are when you're catching the bulk of your crabs.”

-Al Cowan and Bob Jorgenson opted to buy traps locally versus building their own, Fisherman’s Ideal Supply House (www.fishermansidealsupplyhouse.com) in St. Petersburg is the largest supplier of stone crab traps on the west coast, selling over 40,000 traps a year.
-You can buy a kit which includes everything you need to build five traps for $125.
-The only thing it doesn’t include is the concrete for the floor, an estimated additional $6.
+Al Cowan and Bob Jorgenson opted to buy traps locally versus building their own, Fisherman's Ideal Supply House (www.fishermansidealsupplyhouse.com) in St. Petersburg is the largest supplier of stone crab traps on the west coast, selling over 40,000 traps a year.
+You can buy a kit that includes everything you need to build five traps for $125.
+The only thing it doesn't include is the concrete for the floor, an estimated additional $6.
 Cudjoe Sales (www.cudjoesales.com) in the Lower Florida Keys, is another major supplier of crab trap kits; their Full Monty Kit has five traps and accessories for $105.

 Kevin Fossett, of Ideal Supply, says that the number of recreational crabbers has increased over the last couple of years, with what he figures there to be over 6,000 traps going to recreational anglers last season.

 Mike Valind offered some valuable tips on trap deployment.